juji-io/datalevin/doc/search.md

 table, by writing idiomatic Clojure for the most part.

 As can be seen, the implementation of *T-Wand* relies heavily on intersection and union of document ids.
-Our implementation is helped by [Raoring Bitmaps](https://roaringbitmap.org/), a fast compressed bitmap library used in many projects.
+Our implementation is helped by [Roaring Bitmaps](https://roaringbitmap.org/), a fast compressed bitmap library used in many projects.
 The parallel walking of document ids of different terms required by *Wand* is achieved by iterating the bitmaps.